-Second, the Simulator fOr Wind Farm Applications (SOWFA), is a high-fidelity framework used to perform large-eddy simulations (LES) of wind farm flows, developed by NREL (Churchfield et al. (2012)).
-In LES, the filtered Navier-Stokes

-15 equations are solved numerically, providing a time-evolving three-dimensional flow field in the wind farm.
+Second, the Simulator fOr Wind Farm Applications (SOWFA), is a high-fidelity framework used to perform large-eddy simulations (LES) of wind farm flows.
+In LES, the filtered Navier-Stokes equations are solved numerically, providing a time-evolving three-dimensional flow field in the wind farm.
 Within SOWFA, wind turbines are modeled using an actuator disk/line model with torque, blade pitch, and yaw controllers.
-SOWFA is based on the OpenFoam libraries, and has been used in past research of wind farm controls for design and analysis (Churchfield et al. (2012)).
+SOWFA is based on the OpenFoam libraries, and has been used in past research of wind farm controls for design and analysis.
+Churchfield et al. (2012)